The Best Audio Bitrate for Your Streaming: How to Choose

 Comparison of Formats by Use Case

-When choosing a compression format, consider factors such as the target audience, platform compatibility, and desired audio quality relative to bandwidth constraints.
+When choosing a compression format, consider factors such as your target audience, platform compatibility, and the desired audio quality in relation to bandwidth constraints.

 Formats like AAC and Opus strike a balance between quality and efficiency, while ALAC and FLAC cater to audiophiles who prioritize lossless sound reproduction.